bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 - The shop system works dynamically using API data
 - The game saves and restores progress correctly
 - The UI feels interactive and game-like with animations and sounds
-- The settings system makes the game feel more professional and complete
+- The settings system makes the game feel more complete and polished

 ---